ToneXum/LPAF/readme.md

 The Lightweight and Performant Application Framework (LPAF) is really just what the name says, a framework for development of performance-critical application.

+As this project is in the early stages of development, LPAF will only focus on non-graphical utilities. (or because of my lack of knowledge regarding graphics programming)

 ## My Goal
 Many frameworks that are currently available either disregard runtime performance or let the